Glycolic Acid vs Salicylic Acid: Which Is Better?

 Glycolic acid, a type of alpha hydroxy acid (AHA), is derived from sugar cane.
 It is the smallest molecule of all the AHAs, which allows it to penetrate deeply into the skin.

-Glycolic acid works by dissolving the bonds between dead skin cells.
-This helps it effectively exfoliate the skin and reveal a smoother layer underneath.
+Glycolic acid works by dissolving the bonds between dead cells on the skin.
+This helps it effectively exfoliate and reveal a smoother complexion with brighter skin underneath.

 In addition to exfoliation, glycolic acid stimulates collagen production.
 Collagen is a structural protein that gives skin its firmness and elasticity.
-Stimulating its production helps maintain a youthful and smooth appearance.
+Stimulating its production helps maintain youthful-looking skin and reduce fine lines and wrinkles.

-Glycolic acid is particularly beneficial for those seeking to brighten their complexion or address concerns like uneven skin tone or hyperpigmentation.
+Glycolic acid is particularly beneficial for those seeking to brighten their complexion or address concerns like uneven skin texture, age spots, or reduce hyperpigmentation.

-Its deep penetration makes it great for brightening dull, dry skin and promoting a youthful appearance.
+Its deep penetration makes it great for brightening dry or sensitive skin and promoting radiant skin.

 SHOP CLEANSERS